relsqui/screenguppy/README.md

   for other options.
 * Screenguppy assumes your terminal is at least 80 characters wide and uses no more of it than that.
-You can give your fish more or less room to swim by editing the WIDTH variable in the `screenguppy` executable.
+You can give your fish more or less room to swim by passing the width as the first argument, or by editing the WIDTH variable in the `screenguppy` executable.
 * You can change the fish ASCII art (for example, removing the Unicode if your terminal doesn't support it) by editing the RFISH and LFISH variables in the `screenguppy` executable (the right-facing and left-facing versions,